-Several civil society organisations describe the current situation as a "housing crisis' since 1 out of 5 recognised refugees has to extend stay in the collective centres due to a lack of available housing.
-Fedasil and Vluchtelingenwerk Vlaanderen have created an internet platform named 'mijn huis, jouw thuis' to link refugees and beneficiaries of subsidiary protection with people who rent their house.
-Other organisations such as Caritas also offer support to refugees and beneficiaries of subsidiary protection in search of a place to stay.
+Several civil society organisations describe the current situation as a "housing crisis', as 1 out of 5 recognised refugees has to extend his or her stay in the collective centres due to a lack of available housing.
+There is a not only a shortage in social housing, but there is also a general shortage of qualitative and affordable housing for vulnerable groups.
+Discrimination also plays an important role in the difficulties that beneficiaries of international protection experience in finding affordable housing.

+Several civil society organisations and many volunteering groups offer support to refugees and beneficiaries of subsidiary protection in search of a place to stay.